 - ASME BTH-1 Design of Below-the-Hook Lifting Devices – provides minimum structural and mechanical design and electrical component selection criteria for ASME B30.20 below-the-hook lifting devices.

-Making sure that the below-the-hook lifting device is properly marked and tagged in accordance with the industry guidelines, then you’ve gone a long way towards making sure your below-the-hook devices are OSHA and ASME compliant.
+Make sure that the below-the-hook lifting device is properly marked and tagged in accordance with the industry guidelines, and you’ve gone a long way towards making sure your below-the-hook devices are OSHA and ASME compliant.

 Too often we find that below-the-hook lifters have been made in-house and lack a tag or plate that provides the following information on the specific device: